lulitaCopycat/SneakySnakes/README.md

 *******************************
 METHOD 2 : seq2seq model
 The second method is based on training a sequence-to-sequence (seq2seq) model.
 In order to run the code for the model, please download and unzip the file "seq2seq_abstract_text_summarisation.zip".
-Download the AESLC dataset from https://github.com/ryanzhumich/AESLC and save it in the "seq2seq_abstract_text_summarisation" directory (see attached photo).
+Download the AESLC dataset from https://github.com/ryanzhumich/AESLC and save it in the "seq2seq_abstract_text_summarisation" directory (see attached photo in the main folder).
 Now run the notebook."